Village house design to fit any budget

 • Functional, cozy layouts that are easy to maintain and inexpensive to build

-House design in village must have solid exteriors
+Village home design must have solid exteriors

 Since a village house may need to withstand extreme weather conditions, its exterior must be solid.
 This village house design takes care of those aspects, apart from being pleasing to the eyes.